towersvault/shinpokered/README.md

   - The counter only gets reset by switching or using a move that does not have the trapping effect
   - Reseting the counter will restore normal priority to trapping effect moves.
 - Added a fifth Clause Brother for the hyper beam clause; hyper beam will recharge if it KOs the opponent
-- There is now an obedience level-cap that can be toggled in the options menu
+- There is now an obedience level-cap that can be toggled in the extra options menu under "LVL CAP"
-  - With the cursor in the BATTLE STYLE section, press A to toggle it on and off
   - While active, the current maximum obedience level will display in the options menu
   - All pokemon, not just trades, will start to disobey if over the displayed level cap
   - The cap will change based on which badge you have